greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_PROTOCOL.html.md

 # DROP PROTOCOL

-Removes a external table data access protocol from a database.
+Removes a data access protocol from a database.

 ## <a id="section2"></a>Synopsis